Radiological Contaminants In Water: How To Remove Radiation From The Water?

 Berkey Light Water Filter

-Another great solution to eliminate the radiological contaminants is through the use of our Berkey Light Water Filter.
+Another great solution to eliminate the radiological contaminants is using our Berkey Light Water Filter.
 This product has a water capacity of 2.75 gallons or 10.4 liters of water.
-It also features the use of two Black Berkey Water filters.
+It also features two Black Berkey Water filters.

 This product is made of non-BPA and non-BPS copolyester.
-With this, you are assured that there can be no water leaching inside.
+With this, you are assured that no water can leach inside.

 It can cater to 1 to 5 people each day.
-When fully configured, it can serve around 100 to 200 people, especially during emergencies.
+It can serve around 100 to 200 people when fully configured, especially during emergencies.

 Conclusion